sterrettJD/gpLM-reading-group/Fall_2025/README.md

 **Guest Speakers**
 * Person from Refined Science to share some of the most recent LLM or graphs
-* John Sterret on job search and role
+* *Scheduled*: John Sterret on job search and role
-* Matt to share his research
+* *Delayed for next semester*: Matt to share his research
+* Matthew Cheng to speak next semester on Knowledge Graphs and DAGs.

 **Learning about the capabilities and limitations of current models**
-* Summarize the top current models and companies
+* *Done*: Summarize the top current models and companies
 * Google's TxGemma (Focuses on therapeutic development):
   * [Paper](https://storage.googleapis.com/research-media/txgemma/txgemma-report.pdf)
   * [Blog](https://developers.googleblog.com/en/introducing-txgemma-open-models-improving-therapeutics-development/)